emmanuelsapin/N-N-AagainstH-S/README.md

 Pipeline for predicting **Half-Sib (H-S)** vs **Not Applicable (N/A)** pairs from genotype/π̂ (pi-hat) features.

+## Code and data availability

+- **R code:** The analysis code in this repository is freely available for use and modification.
+- **Data:** The data used in the original analyses **cannot be made available online** because of [UK Biobank](https://www.ukbiobank.ac.uk/) access restrictions.
+Researchers who wish to reproduce or extend the analysis must obtain the required data and approvals through UK Biobank’s application process.

 ## Contents

 - **`GTNAall2.R`** — Main R script: data read/merge, filtering, univariate GMMs, supervised classifier (4-D + calibration), multivariate 2-component Gaussian mixture (4-D) → P(H-S), cutoff choice, plots, and output table.